 Be succinct.
 You have a few seconds to convince the prospect on your site, so go straight to the point.
 Remove filler words that rob your testimonial of its power.
 Below is an example of a short testimonial.

 Use power words.
-Power words boost conversions rates due to the emotional response they trigger.
+Power words boost conversion rates due to the emotional response they trigger.
 Your customers should sprinkle power words in their testimonials.

 Here’s how Patric uses the power word “snowball” to compel buyers to take action: